 Business Continuity Knowledge Share p.
 24. Difference between copy on access and precopy with differential in timefinder clone.
 If you terminate your clone session regardless of what parameters you used, everything begins from scratch.

-Here are a couple of notes from SE TImefinder guide Fully copying to a clone Starting with Solutions Enabler version 188.8.131.520, the –copy option is specified by default.
+Here are a couple of notes from SE TImefinder guide Fully copying to a clone Starting with Solutions Enabler version 22.214.171.1240, the –copy option is specified by default.
 When the copy session is activated, data begins background copying so that a full copy of the data will become available on the target device.
 Copying, the state of the device pair is CopyInProgress; when the operation completes, the state goes to Copied.
 Target host can access the data.
 Available immediately to the target host.
 Creating a session in nocopy mode To create a copy session without a full background copy, you must use the -nocopy option.
 Is CopyOnAccess.
 That have been written to the source or written/read from the target will be copied to the target device.
 Device tracks are accessed or written to while participating in the active session. occurs to the target device, new data is written to the target device.
 Copy-on-write.
 Programming technique for efficiently duplicating data Copy-on-write (COW), sometimes referred to as implicit sharing or shadowing, is a resource-management technique used in computer programming to efficiently implement a "duplicate" or "copy" operation on modifiable resources.
 If a resource is duplicated but not modified, it is not necessary to create a new resource; the resource can be shared between the copy and the original.